lineageos4microg/docker-lineage-cicd/README.md

 If you are 'dirty' flashing, it is a good idea to backup your user-installed apps and data in case the 'dirty' flash fails.

+### Ugrade to a higher Android / LineageOS version

+Upgrading from one version of LineageOS to a higher version (e.g. LineageOS 20.0, based on Android 13, to LineageOS 21.0 , based on Android 14) cannot be done by the Updater app.
+The new version will hav eto be installed manually.
+The instructions vary between devices, so find your device in the [LineageOS Devices Wiki page]() and follow the links to the upgrade instrcutions for that device.

+For some devices, the upgrade instructions specify that a factory reset / data wipe or format is required.
+If that is true for your device, ***do not ignore the requirement*** (in the hope that you won't lose your user-installed apps and data): if you do not perform the factory reset, your device will probably fail to boot after the upgrade.
+If you want to keep your user-installed apps and data and your device requres a factory reset, then checkout the solutions in [this wiki page](https://github.com/lineageos4microg/docker-lineage-cicd/wiki/Backup-Migrate-Downgrade).
+They won't backup 'EVERYTHING' , but they are the best I've found.

+### Downgrading
+Downgrading from one version of LineageOS for microG to an ealier or lower version, is generally ***not*** possible, even if they are the same Android version.
+If you want to do that, you will have to format your data partition and perform a clean installation.
+If you need to go down that path, then checkout the backup options descibed in the previous section.

 ## Troubleshooting and support

 The LineageOS for MicroG project is not in a position to offer much by way of technical support: